spark3dp/print-manager/README.md

 <b>To see full documentation of print-manager and download print studio, please request access to the developers' portal at
  <a href="https://spark.autodesk.com/developers/" target="_blank">https://spark.autodesk.com/developers/</a>.</b>

-This repository has further information on the developers' portal at [Print Manager 1.1](https://spark.autodesk.com/developers/showcase/d0716b0d-5cb4-4959-9f10-032be8591c2a) and at [adding your printer] (https://spark.autodesk.com/developers/reference/introduction/printer-manufacturers-2/integrate-your-printer-model).
+This repository has further information on the developers' portal at [Print Manager 1.1](https://spark.autodesk.com/developers/showcase/d0716b0d-5cb4-4959-9f10-032be8591c2a).
+If you are a printer manufacturer interested in integrating your printer with Print Manager then see [this guide](https://spark.autodesk.com/developers/reference/introduction/printer-manufacturers-2/integrate-your-printer-model).

 For Print Manager to start you must download the geometry processor that is attached to the releases see [Print Manager Releases](https://github.com/spark3dp/print-manager/releases)